idevanshus/Hands-On-Machine-Learning/README.md

-# Hands On Machine Learning
+# Hands On Machine Learning with Scikit-Learn, Keras, and TensorFlow

 Welcome to my GitHub repository!
 Here, I document my journey as I learn and apply concepts from the book Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow by Aurélien Géron (O'Reilly).
 This repository is a compilation of all the code exercises, projects, and insights I gain while exploring the world of Machine Learning (ML).